 Students in Unpaid Work Placements Program

-The Ministry of Training, Colleges and Universities (MTCU) has outlined a series of mandatory requirements (please see below) that apply to workplace insurance claims for students in unpaid workplace placements.
+The Ministry of Colleges and Universities (MCU) has outlined a series of mandatory requirements (please see below) that apply to workplace insurance claims for students in unpaid workplace placements.

-MTCU provides coverage for students participating in unpaid work placement (also known as community engaged learning (CEL) or workplace integrated learning (WIL) activities.
-Coverage through MTCU is for students that are placed by University departments with employers to obtain work stills and experience on unpaid training placements as part of an approved program such as a post-secondary program offered by the University that is funded through MTCU operating grant.
-If the Placement Employer has coverage through WSIB for their own employees the Student Trainees will have WSIB coverage through the MTCU.
-If the Placement Employer does not have WSIB coverage for their own employees, the Student Trainess will be covered under CHUBB Insurance, which is a private insurance carrier, through the MTCU.
+MCU provides coverage for students participating in unpaid work placement (also known as community engaged learning (CEL) or workplace integrated learning (WIL) activities.
+Coverage through MCU is for students that are placed by their program with employers to obtain work experience on unpaid training placements.
+These placements are part of an approved program that is funded through MCU operating grant.
+If the Placement Employer has coverage through WSIB for their own employees the Student Trainees will have WSIB coverage through the MCU.
+If the Placement Employer does not have WSIB coverage for their own employees, the Student Trainess will be covered under CHUBB Insurance, which is a private insurance carrier, through the MCU.

 CHUBB Insurance covers costs associated with accidents for students on unpaid placements, but excludes coverage for students who are carrying out the placement at home.
 CHUBB Insurance does not extend to claims resulting in any infection, including COVID-19